 A well to do venue in the horse racing Cambridgeshire town.
 Best enjoyed on a summers evening, this parkland layout contains some nice variety and angles.
 Has a quirky feature of several holes requiring a tee shot from an elevated tee across the gallops – careful of the horses, they are extremely valuable.

 Minehead & West Somerset Golf Club (Somerset)

 Travel along the promenade and just before you run out of land at this 1960’s style seaside town, you will find the golf course.

 With a lunar type landscape, this is an otherworldly golf experience.
 Best played firm and fast and with the beach coming into play around the turn, this is a bleak type of fun.

 Mundesley Golf Club (Norfolk)

-Often overlooked by golfers who flock to the honeypot locations of Cromer, Sheringham, Brancaster & Hunstanton further West along the North Norfolk coast, the century old 9-holer on the remote corner of the county at Mundesley is a path less trodden by visiting golfers.
+Often overlooked by golfers who flock to the honeypot locations of Cromer, Sheringham, Brancaster & Hunstanton further West along the Norfolk coast, the century old 9-holer on the remote corner of the county at Mundesley is a path less trodden by visiting golfers.

 This is a shame because it is a quirky gem, most famous as the site where Harry Vardon made his only hole-in-one.
 Near to the coast but without any sea views, the ability to play the ground game and use the contours on the firm turf is crucial to a good score.